STEVENBOBER/Backend_Takehome_GraphQL_Version/README.md

 # Usage
-Just click the link in the terminal when the server is started.: `http://localhost:4000/graphql`, to head to the GraphQL Playground.
+Just click the link in the terminal when the server is started: `http://localhost:4000/graphql`, to head to the GraphQL Playground.
 You can then hit `insertUser` with a payload like this.

 {